Infected Tongue Piercings – Symptoms & Treatment

 A tongue piercing infection can sometimes be difficult to spot.
 That’s because it’s normal for the tongue to swell and remain swollen for a week or more after getting pierced.

 However, while swelling around a new tongue piercing is completely routine, swelling can also be one of the primary indicators of infection, so you may not realize you have an infection right away.

 Other infection symptoms can also be a normal part of the tongue piercing process, such as pain that lasts up to a month.
-Because a piercing traumatizes the surrounding tissue, it’s going to be somewhat inflamed at first, just like an infection would.
+A piercing traumatizes the surrounding tissue, therefore, it's going to be somewhat inflamed at first, just like an infection would be.

-But just because a normally healing tongue piercing shares many visual similarities with an infected tongue piercing doesn’t mean that an infection is no big deal.
-Infections can spread past the site of the piercing, and infections that enter the bloodstream can lead to further health problems.
+Nevertheless, just because a normally healing tongue piercing shares many visual similarities with an infected tongue piercing, it doesn’t mean that an infection is no big deal.
+Infections can spread past the site of the piercing, and those that enter the bloodstream can lead to further health problems.

 What Causes Tongue Piercing Infections?

 As mentioned, bacteria entering the piercing is the cause of tongue piercing infections.
 However, there is always bacteria in your mouth.
-Normal bacteria that inhabit a healthy mouth do not cause infections.
+Normal bacteria that inhabits a healthy mouth does not cause infections.

 Certain circumstances, unfortunately, can make the piercing susceptible to harmful bacteria that cause infections.

 There are several different reasons why harmful bacteria may take root in your tongue piercing: